 These fresh salads will keep you full and focused for hours after you devour them.
 Some of them, though, are best left unordered because of their calorie-heavy dressings.
-Thankfully, Panera Bread allows you to customize your dishes and opting for a lighter dressing that’s on the side will almost always turn a disastrous dish into a balanced, healthy meal.
+Thankfully, Panera Bread allows you to customize your dishes, and opting for a lighter dressing that’s on the side will almost always turn a disastrous dish into a balanced, healthy meal.

 Read on to see how your favorite salad at Panera did in this lettuce showdown—and devour our tips on how to amp up the lesser plates to their full healthy potential.

-Power Kale Caesar Salad with Chicken
+Spicy Thai Salad with Chicken

 Caesar Salad with Chicken

-With 170 calories and 18 grams of fat, Panera’s caesar dressing is better than most, but it’s still far from healthy.
+With 450 calories and 28 grams of fat, Panera’s caesar dressing is better than most, but it’s still far from healthy.
 When you add on the Asiago Parmesan and Black Pepper Croutons, this salad isn’t as nutritious as some of their other options.
 If you’re set on getting this classic choice, ask for the dressing on the side and only allow yourself a couple of spoonfuls to save yourself a good amount of calories and fat.